jaepass/commercejs-react-checkout/README.md

 ### 1. Set up routing

-For a fully functional SPA (single page applications) to scale correctly, you will need to add routing so customers can navigate between cart and checkout pages easily.
+For a fully functional SPA (single page application) to scale correctly, you will need to add routing so customers can navigate between cart and checkout pages easily.
 Commerce.js applications support incredible levels of flexibility when it comes to the checkout and creating unique purchasing flows (routing).

-It's now time to jump back into where you left off from the previous cart guide and add [react-router-dom](https://reactrouter.com/web/guides), a routing library for React web application, to your project.
+It's now time to jump back into where you left off from the previous cart guide and add [react-router-dom](https://reactrouter.com/web/guides), a routing library for React web applications, to your project.
 You will only need to install `react-router-dom` and not `react-router`, which is for React Native.
-Install the routing library by running the following command.
+Install the routing library by running the following command:

 ```bash
 yarn add react-router-dom